Win Tickets To 'Latin Meets Hip Hop' Concert

 The “Latin Meets Hip Hop Concert” is going down at the XL Center in Hartford this November, and we want you to be in the building!

-On Thursday, November 30th, Los Papi Chulos, Latin Meets Hip Hop concert is coming to the XL Center, featuring live performances by 50 Cent, Bad Bunny, Yandel, Fat Joe, Felly, Alex Sensation, DJ Camilo & DJ Spinking.
-Tickets are on sale now at xlcenter.com… but all this week you can win tickets with Hot 93.7!
+The biggest concert of the year!
+It’s the “Latin Meets Hip Hop” concert feat. live performances by 50 Cent, Bad Bunny, Yandel, Fat Joe, Felly, Alex Sensation, DJ Spinking & more!!!
+Don’t miss the “Latin Meets Hip Hop” concert LIVE @ the XL Center November 30th.

+Tickets are on sale now at xlcenter.com, the XL Center Box Office, teamentrepreneursent.com, or charge by phone… but all this week you can win tickets with Hot 93.7!

-Listen for your chance to call-in all this week with DJ Bigg Man.
+Listen for your chance to call-in all this week with the Hot Morning Crew.
 When you hear the cue to call, dial (860) 674-9307 and you could win a pair of tickets to see the show!